rbegg/max/README.md

 make prod-down
 ```

-To brinf the services down and clear the build caches:
+To bring the services down and clear the build caches:
 ```bash
 make clean
 ```